LaerkeRaaschou/daki4mlops/inference/README.md

 - src/preprocess.hpp/cpp: OpenCV-based preprocessing (resize, RGB, normalize)

 Notes
-- The preprocessing uses ImageNet mean/std; this must match how the model was trained.
 - Paths are intentionally hardcoded for clarity in a first project.
+Modify as needed until a better solution is implemented.